Mental Health Therapy in Alabama

 Marlene Carver is a Licensed Professional Counselor, providing online sessions.
 Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
 Marlene has experience working with Single Mothers.
 They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
 They accept Cash, Mastercard, and Venmo, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

-Lacey Moore is a Licensed Professional Counselor.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Lacey has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, and Single Mothers.
-Lacey is in-network with insurance providers including All Kids, BlueCross BlueShield, and New Directions.
+Maya Bailey is a Licensed Professional Counselor, providing online sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
+Maya has experience working with Bisexual People, Gay People, Intersex People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Single Mothers, and Transgender People.
+Maya is in-network with insurance provider BlueCross BlueShield.
+They accept American Express, Discover, and HSA, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Alabama